Camera Support #9968

 OK, here's a link to the 8 raw files (84 MB total size):

-#13 Updated by Pedro Côrte-Real almost 3 years ago
+#13 Updated by Pedro Côrte-Real about 3 years ago

 - Status changed from Incomplete to Fixed